DigitalPublishingToolkit/TOD29GOODDATA/md/24chapter17.md

 ![](imgs/chapter17_Ritsema_image2.jpg)
-*Figure 2.
-Screenshot taken by the author on https://www.waze.com/livemap on 5 February 2018.
+<br />*Figure 2.
+Screenshot taken by the author on
+https://www.waze.com/livemap on 5 February 2018.
 Shown is part of the center of London, England.
 The three data sources are clearly visible: the coloration of the streets is based on scraped movement data, the